wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 ## Ride REPL: Interactive Console

-Ride REPL is the easiest way to try out Ride language and its execution semantic.
+Ride REPL is the easiest way to try out the Ride language and its execution semantic.

 To run Ride REPL, use the command: